nodren/odata-v4-server/README.md

 ### Transaction

-Each `ODataHTTPContext` will share a database transaction (connection).
+Each `TransactionContext` will use single database transaction (connection).

 ## [CHANGELOG](./CHANGELOG.md)